DBoo92/317Hardware/index.md

 ![case4](https://raw.githubusercontent.com/DBoo92/317Hardware/master/images/enclosure/caseright.jpg)

-All measurements/tolerances for this case (3D print parts or laser cut parts) were obtained using vernier calipers or taken from [this](https://www.raspberrypi.org/documentation/hardware/raspberrypi/mechanical/rpi_MECH_4b_4p0.pdf) Pi 4 blueprint.
+All measurements/tolerances for this case (3D print parts or laser cut parts) were obtained using a vernier caliper or taken from [this](https://www.raspberrypi.org/documentation/hardware/raspberrypi/mechanical/rpi_MECH_4b_4p0.pdf) Pi 4 blueprint.
 This case was custom designed by myself.

 -----